ASSISTANT PROJCT MANAGER (DANCE) / SENIOR PROJECT OFFICER (DANCE)

 Applicants should:

-(a) Possess a recognised degree in Architecture / Building Surveying / Engineering / Quantity Surveying or related discipline with at least 8 years of post-qualification experience;
+(a) Possess a recognised degree in Surveying / Building Studies / Engineering / Facilities Management, or equivalent;

 TERMS OF APPOINTMENT

-Appointment will be on a two-year contract.
-Renewal of contract is subject to work performance and operational needs of the Academy.
+Appointment will be on a two-year renewable contract, subject to performance and mutual agreement.
 A gratuity payment equals up to 15% of the total basic salary earned during the contract period may be granted upon satisfactory completion of the full contract period.
 The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, equals 15% of the total basic salary drawn during the contract period.
 Fringe benefits include leave, medical, and dental benefits.
 Starting salary will be commensurate with qualifications and experience.

-To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu).
-Please quote reference code 'CamM(Pj)' in the Application Form.
-Applications are now open until the post filled.
+To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu).
+Please quote reference code 'CamO(FS)' in the Application Form.
+Applications are now open until the post is filled.

 HKAPA is an equal opportunity employer.